Absolute Justice: Character designs

-Michael Shanks wears the traditional Hawkman uniform, complete with strap-on wings and Hawkman's mace.
+Shanks wears the traditional Hawkman uniform, complete with strap-on wings and Hawkman's mace.
 He spent time practicing his wire work for the flying scenes that he would have to film while in full costume.
 One difference in the costume is the inclusion of a chest plate.
-The costume designers added a chest plate to assist the flying harness they created.
+The costume designers added it to assist the flying harness they created.
 The chest plate and Hawkman's helmet were given a bronze color, as opposed to the more traditional "yellow/gold" color.
-Shanks, who is accustomed to the chaos of a weekly television series, was surprised to find so much attention paid to a guest starring role.
+Shanks, who was accustomed to the chaos of a weekly television series, was surprised to find so much attention paid to a guest role.
 Shanks said producer James Marshall respected and took into consideration some of his artistic input.
 He also said that his character's return for future episodes was a "strong possibility".
-Johns stated that their costumes work because the Justice Society members were from the generation before Clark and his allies.
+Johns stated that their costumes worked because the Justice Society members were from the generation before Clark and his allies.

 Reception

 Nielsen Ratings for "Absolute Justice" came in at approximately 2.77 million viewers, which is Smallvilles highest-rated episode for season nine in total viewers, adults 18–49, and men 18–49, a 7% increase from the season nine premiere, which had 2.58 million viewers.

-Tom Welling directed the second hour of the episode.
+Star Tom Welling directed the second part of the episode.

 Reviews for the episode were generally mixed.
 Carlos Delgado of IFMagazine gave the episode a B+, stating that "'Absolute Justice' was ambitious.
 A two hour defibrillation trying to restore a pulse to a show that had been relegated to the Friday night death slot.
 It takes guts to air something that could so easily make or break a season.
 Two hours of garbage, the show is done.
 Two hours of comic book bliss, well, let's just say contracts might be written up that very night to secure the next phase of the Man of Steel's odyssey.
 Yes, it was that big".
 He said that Icicle was a weak antagonist but mentioned that "Absolute Justice" was a success.
 Anthony Ocasio from ScreenRant went as far as deeming "Absolute Justice" one of the best episodes of Smallville in its nine years of being on the air, writing that "it was wonderful to see that guest characters could be on Smallville with a backstory that's more than the normal "guess who just happened to come to Metropolis".
-He voiced his opinion against the antagonist, Icicle, and called the actor who portrayed the character "poor", and stated he "got goose bumps", regarding his fate at the hands of Clark Kent.
+He voiced his opinion against the antagonist, Icicle, and called the actor who portrayed the character "poor", and stated he "got goose bumps", regarding his fate at the hands of Clark.